ndefilippis/TRAPPIST-sim/README.md

 Pass in -1 for `percent_change` to find the ejection limit, i.e. the point at which the outermost planet gets ejected from the system

+# Multithreading

+This package also contains several scripts to pool running several runs at once.
+All these scripts begin with `pool_`.
+To run these, the syntax is usually

+python pool_*.py start_folder num_samples